-The Chamber of Commerce of the United States of America ("Chamber") is the world's largest business federation, representing approximately 300,000 direct members and indirectly representing the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.1 Many of the Chamber's members maintain or provide services to ERISA-governed retirement plans.
-The Chamber regularly participates as amicus curiae in ERISA cases, including those addressing the standard for pleading fiduciary-breach claims based on circumstantial allegations.
+The Chamber of Commerce of the United States of America ("Chamber") is the world's largest business federation, representing approximately 300,000 direct members and indirectly representing the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.
+Many of the Chamber's members maintain or provide services to ERISA-governed retirement plans.
+The Chamber regularly participates as amicus curiae in ERISA cases, including those addressing the pleading standard for fiduciary-breach claims.
 The Chamber submits this brief to aid the Court's consideration of Defendants' motion to dismiss by providing context on recent trends in ERISA litigation and how this case is situated in the broader litigation landscape.